ralphtandetzky/magnesia/README.md

 # Magnesia

-A math library for Rust featuring
+A numerical math library for Rust featuring

 * Polynomials
 * Vectors and Matrices
 * Complex Numbers

 The goal of Magnesia is to provide an easy to use yet efficient API for mathematical applications.
-Magnesia may not be feature rich and optimized yet, but its interfaces are designed such that extensions and zero overhead implementations are possible.
+Magnesia's interfaces are designed such that extensions and zero overhead implementations are possible.
+Dependencies from other crates are kept to a minimum.
+Currently, there are no build dependencies.

 ## Usage